SamuelMMT/Quantum_Computing_Code/README.md

 # Quantum Computing Repo

 ## Introduction
 I am passionate about Quantum Computing, Quantum Metrology, and Error Correction, I have a foundation in electrical engineering and applied physics.
 With a focus on quantum components and control electronics.
 Eager to connect with fellow enthusiasts, researchers, and professionals driving progress in quantum technology.
-Let's explore the exciting possibilities of the quantum realm together!
+Feel free to reach out!

 ## Interesting Papers/Topics:
 ### Quantum Random Number Generation